Hot Rodding a CDV-700 Geiger Counter

 Voltage Regulation

 The LM2950T-5.0 low-dropout voltage regulator stabilizes the supply voltage to the counter, providing a consistant voltage as the battery discharges.
 This should improve the counter's calibration stability.
 The five NiMH cells provide an output voltage in the 6-7V range.
-The LM2950T-5.0 regulator circuit produces 5V, the 1N4001 diode raises the ground reference of the LM2950T-5.0 up by 0.7V, making the regulator's output 5.7V.
+The LM2950T-5.0 regulator circuit produces 5V, the 1N4001 diode raises the ground reference of the LM2950T-5.0 up by 0.7V, making the regulator's output about 5.7V.
 The 10K resistor is used to add 0.5ma of current flow through the 1N4001 diode for the purpose of stabilizing the diode's voltage drop.

 Front Panel LED